altocodenl/tagaway/readme.md

    2. `enter fullscreen`: enter fullscreen using the native browser methods and set the `<body>` `overflow` to `hidden`.
    3. `exit fullscreen`: if `State.open` is present, remove it.
 Depending on the `exited` flag passed to the invocation, exit fullscreen using the native browser methods.
 Also remove the `<body>` `overflow` property so it reverts to the defaut.
    4. `change State.open`: remove or add `app-fullscreen` class from `#pics`, depending on whether `State.open` is defined.
 If `State.open` is defined, it invokes `enter fullscreen`.
-   5. `open prev|next`: decrements or increments `State.open`, as long as there's a previous (or next) piv.
+   5. `open prev|next`: decrements or increments `State.open.k`, as long as there's a previous (or next) piv.
 It will also scroll the window to the `start` position of the piv currently open (so that the grid scrolls up or down when the user goes back or forth within the `open` view).
    6. `touch start`: only performs actions if `State.open` is set.
 Sets `State.lastTouch`.
    7. `touch end`: only performs actions if `State.open` is set.
 Reads and deletes `State.lastTouch`.
 If it happened less than a second ago, it invokes `open prev` or `open next`, depending on the direction of the touch/swipe.
    8. `open location`: takes a `piv` with `loc` field as its argument.
 Opens Google Maps in a new tab with the specified latitude & longitude.